iamwen1023/42_RainFall/level2/walkthrough.md

 📘 Buffer Overflow Exploit: Level 2
 This level is a classic heap-based buffer overflow challenge — unlike Level 1, the program prevents us from returning to addresses on the stack.
-Instead, we need to leverage the heap for our shellcode execution.
+Instead, we need to use the heap for our shellcode execution.

 ⚠️ Vulnerability Summary
 The program uses the unsafe gets() function, which does not check input size.